 - The internship is for the benefit of the intern;

 - The intern does not displace regular employees and works under close supervision;

 - The employer derives no immediate advantage from the intern, and on occasion its operations may be impeded;

 - The intern is not necessarily entitled to a job at the conclusion; and,

 - The employer and the intern understand that the intern is not entitled to wages for the time spent.

 One final misconception worth noting involves failing to properly pay “tipped employees.”
 A tipped employee is one who customarily and regularly receives more than $30 in tips per month.
 Sometimes, employers believe that if an employee receives tips, he or she is not entitled to minimum wage.
-But even if an employee qualifies as a “tipped employee,” the employer must still pay an hourly wage of at least $4.40.
+But even if an employee qualifies as a “tipped employee,” Ohio law requires the employer to pay an hourly wage of at least $5.05 (as of 2023).
 If the combination of the employee’s hourly wages and tips does not equal at least the minimum wage, the employer must then make up the difference.
 If you are a tipped employee and you haven’t been paid minimum wage, talk to an Ohio minimum wage violation attorney.